ulfhaga/debian-repository-distributor/README.md

 # Debian repository

 Setting up a Debian repository in Docker container.
-The Debain package can be upload by a Web page or by [cUrl](https://en.wikipedia.org/wiki/CURL) to the respository.
+The Debian package can be upload by a Web page or by [cUrl](https://en.wikipedia.org/wiki/CURL) to the respository.

 ## Overview